 2. Compact Arms

-The biggest form problem we see with most runners is that they swing their arms too much, especially forward.
-Elite runners have very compact arm movement when running.
-They keep their hands quite high, with their wrists brushing up against their ribs, quickly popping their elbows back and letting them passively recover while the other elbow is popping back.
-They also keep their arms moving in a front-to-back motion instead of a side-to-side motion.
+Elite runners and most who are rarely injured have very compact arm movement when running.
+They keep their hands quite high, with their wrists occasionally brushing up against their ribs.
+(Cue: “Wrists to Ribs!)
+They quickly pop their elbows back and let them passively recover while the other elbow is popping back.
+They also keep their arms moving in more of a front-to-back motion with less side-to-side movement.

 – Elbows should not extend in front of the waist unless sprinting

-Quick Tip: Use Heavy Hands, strap on water bottles, or 1–2 pound hand weights on easy runs to find your most efficient arm movement and angle.
+Quick Tip: Use 1 to 2 pound hand weights or strap on hand-held water bottles on shorter or easier runs to find your most efficient arm movement and angle.